Short Story Competition

 1st Prize £200

-The winner will be selected by a panel of judges, with the final decision being made by a head judge (a professional fiction writer, soon to be announced) and will be judged on literary merit, originality and readability.
+The winner will be selected by a panel of judges, with the final decision being made by a head judge (a professional fiction writer) and will be judged on literary merit, originality and readability.

 - Entries can be on any subject